a11599/mod/README.md

 Inputs:

-- AH.AL: Amplification as 8.8 bit fixed point number.
+- `AH.AL`: Amplification as 8.8 bit fixed point number.

 Outputs:

-- AH.AL: Actual amplification level as 8.8 bit fixed point number.
+- `AH.AL`: Actual amplification level as 8.8 bit fixed point number.

 Set AX to `0x0100` for 1x, `0x0180` for 1.5x `0x0200` for 2.0x amplification, and so on.
 Please refer to [Wikipedia](https://en.wikipedia.org/wiki/Fixed-point_arithmetic) if you are not familiar with fixed point artihmetics.